zsteinkamp/m4l-zs-Knobbler3/README.md

 The zs-Knobbler3 uses OSC (not MIDI) to communicate parameter/device/track names and values to TouchOSC running on the iPad.
 It uses service auto-discovery (zeroconf) to know what OSC devices are on the network.
 The dropdown list should contain your iPad.
 If not, you can edit the Host and Port boxes manually.

 ![Auto-Discovery Dropdown](images/autoDiscovery.png)

+### CurrentParam and ToggleInput Functionality

+The TouchOSC layout includes two additional controls at the bottom of the screen.
+The wide teal slider always shows the value of the currently selected parameter in your live set.
+This gives you use a very high-resolution way to control parameter values that does not require you to use the mouse.
+The yellow/orange button is a way to toggle whether input is enabled on the current track.
+This lets you overdub automation easily without messing up any recorded MIDI or audio clips.

 ## Common Problems